niqdev/git-notes/git-real-2.md

 git filter-branch --tree-filter 'rm -f passwords.txt' -- HEAD

 # COMMAND must operate on staging area
-# runs command against each commit, but withou checking it out first (so it's faster)
+# runs command against each commit, but without checking it out first (so it's faster)
 git filter-branch --index-filter COMMAND

 # this does NOT work: operates on working directory